bartsalfischberger/php-routing/README.md

 # Basic PHP Routing

-A basic PHP router I made for small school projects.
+A basic PHP router I made for small personal projects.
 Everything should work with PHP version 8.

 ## Setting up

 1. Send all non-static asset requests to the index.php file, this is the starting point of the framework.
 2. Make sure a user can't reach any PHP files in the app folder.
-3. Test the application by starting your web server and visiting the site, it should show "Hello, world!" page.
+3. Test the application by starting your web server and visiting the site, it should show the "Hello, world!" ( `app/view/hello.view.php` ) page.

 ## Routing